Starbucks to close 8,000 U.S. stores for one afternoon for racial-bias training

 Starbucks attorneys said Johnson and the men, who were released without charges, have "engaged in constructive discussions about this issue as well as what is happening in communities across the country."

-It begins with a Starbucks employee reporting "two gentlemen in my cafe that are refusing to make a purchase or leave."
-The manager who is believed to have made that call, no longer works for Starbucks.

-In a subsequent call, an unidentified man said a "group of males" was "causing a disturbance" that required backup and a supervisor.
+The manager, whose call to Philadelphia police led to the men's arrests, is no longer working for Starbucks.

-Philadelphia's police commissioner over the weekend defended the arrests, saying his officers had to act after Starbucks employees told them the pair were trespassing.
+Philadelphia's police commissioner defended the arrests, saying his officers had to act after Starbucks employees told them the pair were trespassing.

 Shares in Starbucks closed up 0.7 percent at $59.83 on Tuesday and are relatively unchanged in the week since the arrests.